Student Responsibilities

 Your Guide to Academic Accommodations

-Welcome!
 In college, taking ownership of your academic journey is key, especially when managing accommodations.
 Unlike high school, you’ll play an active role in ensuring your accommodations are in place.
 This guide outlines your responsibilities to help you stay on track.

 1. Get Started with the DS Portal